-But why would a face mask cause a breakout?
+Two reasons why a face mask can cause a breakout

-1. Wearing a mask can trap sweat, oil, moisture, and bacteria on the skin, causing acne.
+- Wearing a mask can trap sweat, oil, moisture, and bacteria on the skin, causing acne

-2. Face masks can cause irritation by physically rubbing against the skin, damaging the skin’s protective barrier, causing a breakout and irritating pre-existing pimples, making them worst.
+- Face masks can cause irritation by rubbing against the skin, damaging the skin’s protective barrier

 Whether you are experiencing maskne or not, implementing these steps may help prevent future breakouts.